 De Nederlandsche Bank (DNB) maintains reserves in support of monetary policy, financial stability and trust in the financial system.
 Our reserves consist of financial assets and gold.

-We have put together our investment portfolios on the basis of strict requirements.
-We aim for the best possible risk-return profile.
-To achieve this, we pay close attention to credit quality and liquidity, but also to sustainability.
-We pursue a socially responsible investment policy, which means we consider environmental, social and governance (ESG) factors in all of our investment decisions.
-In this way, we want to help make the economy more sustainable.
+Our own investments total EUR 8.5 billion, excluding the value of our gold.
+We have put together our investment portfolios on the basis of strict requirements, aiming for the best possible risk-return profile.
+We closely monitor their credit quality and liquidity, but we also attach great value to sustainability.
+Our sustainable investment policy is based on Environmental, Social and Governance criteria (ESG).
+By considering these three factors in our investment decisions we want to help make the economy more sustainable.

-The US dollar portfolio consists of short-term bonds, and we hedge foreign exchange risk.
-The portfolio provides for any foreign exchange needs of the European Central Bank (ECB) and the International Monetary Fund (IMF).
+This dollar portfolio allows us to meet any foreign exchange needs of the European Central Bank (ECB) and the International Monetary Fund (IMF).
 The IMF can ask us to provide US dollars to fund its loans.
 Also, the ECB may request us to provide US dollars for the execution of currency interventions.
 In order to be able to meet such requests quickly and efficiently, our dollar portfolio must be sufficiently liquid.

 Traditionally, central banks held a gold stock to meet the gold standard.
 Coins and banknotes could be exchanged for gold on the basis of this standard.
-Since the release of this standard [in 1936] , our gold stock has functioned mainly as a reserve asset and as an anchor of trust.
-To ensure a proper geographical spread, our gold reserves are kept in various locations in the world.
+But since this standard was abandoned our gold stock serves as a reserve and as an anchor of trust.
+Our gold is kept in various locations in the world.
 Part of it is in our own vaults, and the other parts are in the United States, Canada and the United Kingdom.

 Japanese yen investments

 In addition to our own reserves, we also manage part of the ECB's Japanese yen reserves.
-Every three years, the national central banks in the Eurosystem can choose which currency they wish to manage.
-We chose the Japanese yen, because this would not create any conflicts of interest with the management of our own investments and foreign currency reserves.
+Every three years, the national central banks in the euro area can choose which currency they wish to manage.
+We chose the Japanese yen, because this would not create any conflicts of interest with the other financial assets and foreign currency reserves we manage.

 European Reserve Management Services

-DNB is one of the national central banks in the Eurosystem which provide services for the management of euro reserves of national central banks outside the euro area.
+DNB is one of the national central banks in the euro area countries which provide services for the management of euro reserves of national central banks outside the euro area.
 These are known as Eurosystem Reserve Management Services (ERMS).